 Read our full Hinge Review

-The Best Dating App for Marriage For All Kinds of Love: OkCupid
+The Best Dating Site for Marriage For All Kinds of Love: OkCupid

 It might not be the first place you think to go when looking for the top dating sites for marriage, but it’s the open-minded nature of OkCupid that gives it a spot on this list, according to Dr. Thomas.
 No matter what kind of person you’re looking for or what orientation you identify with, OkCupid welcomes you, your kink and hopefully, your soon-to-be-partner.
 You can find hook-ups here, but it’s also a place where true, long-lasting love blooms.